Frequently Asked Questions

 Why do I need a nurse?
 Can't I just take substances on my own?

 Injesting psychedelic substances under the care of a professionally trained health care professional is akin to wearing a seatbelt in a car.
-We support your comfort, safety, and well being throughout your experience.
-Nurses can ensure a therapeutic environment, assess baseline levels of health, obtain relevant medical history, review your diet, monitor vital signs, lead restorative activities, connect you with a supportive follow-up integration therapist, preserve your confidentiality, take appropriate action in the event this is necessary to save your life, and much more.
+We support your comfort, safety, and well being throughout your experience by providing non-judgmental care.
+Nurses ensure a therapeutic environment, assess baseline levels of health, obtain relevant medical history, review your diet, monitor vital signs, lead restorative activities, connect you with a supportive follow-up integration therapist, preserve your confidentiality, take appropriate action in the event this is necessary to save your life, and much more.
 We minimize the "worry" in your experience and maximize your care.
-Ingesting substances alone is not recommended and may lead to increased anxiety and poorer outcomes.
+Ingesting substances alone is not recommended and may lead to increased anxiety and poor outcomes.

 What is a psychedelic experience like?